 And then down to verse 17, after He tells them to make an ark:

 Genesis 6:17-18 And behold, I Myself am bringing floodwaters on the earth, to destroy from under heaven all flesh in which is the breath of life; everything that is on the earth shall die.
 But I will establish My covenant with you; and you shall go into the ark—you, your sons, your wife, and your sons' wives with you.

 Genesis 6:22 Thus Noah did; according to all that God commanded him, so he did.

-And, Mrs. Noah I assume was his match—a genuine help mate—a person—comparable to him.
-Nothing much is said about her, but she seemed to have been pretty supportive of him through 120 years or so of ark building, and the preaching that he did, and then having to go through the flood, and caring for all the animals, and all else that happened after the flood getting a civilization restarted.
+And, Mrs. Noah I assume was his match—a genuine help mate, a person comparable to him.
+Nothing much is said about her, but she seemed to have been pretty supportive of him through 120 years or so of ark building, and the preaching that he did, and then having to go through the Flood, and caring for all the animals, and all else that happened after the Flood getting a civilization restarted.
 She seemed to be a pretty good trouper.
 It is never mentioned anywhere in there that she complained, or that she looked back at the civilization that she was leaving like Lot's wife.
 She seems like an upstanding person with what little we know.
-And, we are assuming.
+Again, we are assuming.

-So then, He started off with not just one family, but four.
+So He started off with not just one family, but four.
 And, they all looked to Noah and his wife as examples.
-And they got off to a much better start, because Noah did all that God commanded him to do.
+They got off to a much better start, because Noah did all that God commanded him to do.
 Noah walked with God.
 He was one of those who set the standard for society.

 So, it really started off on a better foot this time because a proper family environment set the standard.